Speakers/Chairs SCaH 2025

 NHS England

 After completing the NHS Graduate Management Training Scheme, Paul worked for 10 years in acute Trusts managing a range of services, including Women and Children’s and Trauma & Orthopaedics.
 These roles focussed on delivering quality services to patients, operational priorities including acute patient flows, capacity & demand planning and the delivery of performance targets.
 They also provided the opportunity to act as a patient advocate and work with clinical teams to positively change ways of working.
-More recently Paul has moved to NHS England and NHS Improvement, working on national policy for Patient Choice, Elective Care Transformation and currently on Prevention.
+More recently Paul has moved to NHS England, working on national policy for Patient Choice, Elective Care Transformation and currently on Prevention.
 In the latter role Paul has been working to develop and deliver the NHS Long Term Plan commitments on prevention with a particular focus on tobacco and alcohol dependence.

 Jane Coyne